The New Quarantine Hobby I’m Never Giving Up

 Beth Rose, of Coral Springs, Florida, was looking for a way to spend some quality time during quarantine with her teenage son, Ethan.
 He loved the yo-yo she bought him, so they started talking about other similar tricks that he’d like to learn.
 “He mentioned a juggler we’d seen at a museum years ago and brought out a juggling book from his bookshelf,” she says.
 “After reading through it and watching a YouTube video, we grabbed some tennis balls from the garage and started practicing.”

 Because there’s no pressure to be anywhere or do anything by a certain time, Beth says they’ve been able to take their time and be silly in a way they wouldn’t have without the quarantine.
 “It’s just been a really fun way to spend time together and learn something new,” she says.
-Here are another 25 productive things to do when you’re stuck inside.
+Here’s a list of what to do when bored if you need to fill some time.

 Even the most uncoordinated folks can learn how to do this with a Juggling for the Complete Klutz set, which comes with an instructional book and three balls.